cjdbarlow/bedside-notebook/anaesthesia/thoracic/thoracic-principles.md

 #Principles of Thoracic Anaesthesia

-*This covers general considerations for thoracic anaesthesia, with the exception of [one-lung ventilation](/management/resp/olv.md).*
+*This covers general considerations for thoracic anaesthesia, with the exception of principles (including management of hypoxia) under [one-lung ventilation](/management/resp/olv.md).*

 Key considerations:
 * Pre-operative optimisation